zxjzxj9/RPiWeather/README.md

 ## 3. Backend database & RESTful API

 We use PostgreSQL as the backend.
 It can be easily set up on a RPi device.
-The data is sampled every 1hr, and stored into the database.
+The data is sampled every 10min, and stored into the database.

 Flask is used as the backend web engine.
 It has high flexiblity and can be easily integrated with our data sampling system.

 ## 4. Front End

 We use react.js with SemanticUI as the frontend framework.
+The chart in the front end is handled by d3 library.
+Reqeust to RESTful server is handled by axios.